NasdormML/Moex_predict/README.md

-**MOEX Price Prediction** is a project that forecasts Moscow Exchange stock prices (e.g., SBER) using historical data, technical indicators (RSI, SMA), and a deep learning model built with PyTorch.
+**MOEX Price Prediction** is a project that forecasts Moscow Exchange stock prices (e.g., SBER) using historical data, technical indicators (RSI, SMA, MACD and etc), and a deep learning model built with PyTorch.
 The project provides an end-to-end solution—from data preprocessing and model training to serving predictions via a FastAPI REST API.

 ---